fbnrst/clapy/README.md

-# clapy - Simulating continuous labelling assays
+# clapy - Simulate and analyse continuous labelling assays

 `clapy` is a python module that allows to simulate continuous labelling assays.